Representation Matters: It Made Me Who I Am

 I didn’t realize it until recently.
 Both of these moments changed me.
 While I will NEVER sing as good as Whitney, I fell in love with music and media.
 I watched videos all the time with hopes they would show that Whitney Houston video so I could imagine myself as the little girl walking across the stage to the grown-up version of Whitney Houston.
 Side Note: I did “perform” the Greatest Love of All on an auditorium stage, luckily no video exists.

 I realized I wasn’t a singer, but I still desired to work in music.
 I wanted to be a DJ for 93FM.
 I wanted to work for BET and host Video Soul.
 I wanted to work for SoSoDef records.
 I wanted to be anywhere close to the music industry.
 Another Side Note: I was on air for my college radio station and interned for Sony Music.
 Plus I earned a degree in Broadcast Media so I guess all that daydreaming and imagining paid off.

 As for figure skating, I eventually stopped.
 In fact, it was shortly after Thomas fell in the Olympics and she began to fall out of favor.
 Yet my love for the ice never went away.
 Even now I wonder if I hadn’t seen Debbie Thomas would my children have learned to skate and love ice skating as much as they do.

 Other moments of Black Girl representation on TV and movies that have stuck with me over the years.

-- The Cosby Show- Explanation needed.
+The Cosby Show- No explanation needed.
 A successful black family, a doctor married to a black lawyer.
 Only now do I understand the amazingness of that show.
 At the time I was always trying to figure out which Huxtable sister I was and swooning over Theo and Cockroach

 Do you remember any of these shows, what was your Representation Matters moment?
 Comment below or share your story with us.